LowLevelDaniel/COIL/coil/std.md

 - COIL-STD-2023a - Initial standard library release
 - COIL-STD-2024a - First major update

-Minor updates within a year use letter suffixes (a, b, c, etc.).
+Minor updates within a year will use letter suffixes (a, b, c, etc.).

 ## Level 0 - RAW

 Level 0 is not technically part of the standard library but represents bare COIL code with no library dependencies.
-This level is mentioned for completeness and to define the baseline for comparisons with higher levels.
+This level is supported in the COIL 1.0.0 specification and serves as the foundation for all COIL code.

+## Implementation Timeline

+The standard library development will occur according to the following timeline:

-## Level 1 - Simple Standard (SSTD)
+1. Version 2.0.0 of COIL: Introduction of Simple Standard (SSTD)

-The Simple Standard provides core functionality that can operate without an operating system.
-It is designed to be small, efficient, and suitable for embedded systems or bare-metal environments.

-### SSTD Implementation

-The SSTD can be implemented in two ways:

-1. **Static Library**: Linked directly into the executable
-2. **Header-Only**: Implemented as inline functions in headers

-## Level 2 - Extended Standard (ESTD)
+2. Version 2.1.0 of COIL: Introduction of Extended Standard (ESTD)

-The Extended Standard builds upon the SSTD and adds functionality that requires an operating system environment.
-It is designed for general application development on platforms with standard OS services.

-### ESTD Implementation

-The ESTD is typically implemented as a dynamically linked library, with implementations specific to each supported operating system (Linux, Windows, etc.).

-## Level 3 - Graphics Standard (GSTD)
+3. Version 2.2.0 of COIL: Introduction of Graphics Standard (GSTD)

-The Graphics Standard builds upon the ESTD and adds graphics and user interface functionality.
-It requires an operating system with display capabilities.

-### GSTD Implementation

-The GSTD is implemented as a dynamically linked library, with implementations specific to each supported display system (X11, Wayland, Windows, etc.).

-## Standard Library Compilation

-The COIL standard library compilation process depends on the level:

-## Implementation Requirements

-COIL assemblers should:

-1. Provide a mechanism to include standard library functions
-2. Support both static and dynamic linking of standard library modules
-3. Provide platform-specific implementations where needed
-4. Maintain consistent behavior across different platforms

-## Future Extensions
+## Future Development

-Future versions of the COIL standard library will include:
+As the COIL specification evolves, the standard library will be expanded to include:

 1. More comprehensive graphics and user interface capabilities
 2. Multimedia support (audio, video)